 Kirsten is a member of the Academic Caucus of The Architecture Lobby and part of the team that organised the inaugural ABC Architecture Beyond Capitalism Summer School in 2021.

-Her publications, workshops, and design studios explore themes of speculative futures scenarios, the impact of change, and its impact on the architectural profession and the human condition.
-She was an invited speaker on the subject Future Design | Future Melbourne as part of Melbourne Design Week for the Design Institute of Australia and involved with design and futures projects for Melbourne Knowledge Week since 2018.
-She organised the international Conference Future Housing: Global issues Regional problems at Swinburne in 2016 with Architecture Media Politics Society as part of the Housing Critical Futures conference series.
+Day was an invited speaker at Melbourne Design Week in 2021 The World Designed through our senses: Biophilic influence in architecture and in 2018 on Future Design | Future Melbourne as part of Melbourne.
+She has run workshops and presentation for Melbourne Knowledge Week since 2018.
+Kirsten organised the international Conference Future Housing: Global issues Regional problems at Swinburne in 2016 with Architecture Media Politics Society as part of the Housing Critical Futures conference series.

-Kirsten is the Chief investigator on the project ‘New methods of procurement in design and construction: Identifying critical quality and risk factors in novation’.
+She is the Chief investigator on the project ‘New methods of procurement in design and construction: Identifying critical quality and risk factors in novation’.

 She is a member of the Education Committee and Co-chair of the Research in Practice Committee with the Australian Institute of Architects (Victoria) and an examiner for the Architects Registration Board of Victoria.
-Kirsten is a registered Architect and director of Norman Day + Associates Architects with over 20 years experience working in the profession.
+Kirsten is a practicing registered Architect and director of Norman Day + Associates Architects with over 20 years of experience working in the profession.

 Career Perspectives with Palladians (November 2020)